yeehaa123/rizom-monorepo/apps/mindstream/README.md

 ### Essential

++ Determines your current position (i.e. extract im- and explicit values from the content that you consume).

 + Helps you define your north star (i.e. determines which set of values you would like to work towards).

-+ Determines the distance that you are removed from your north star (i.e. desired values).
++ Determines the distance that you are removed from your north star (i.e. determines how healthy you are).

-+ Visualizes all these things, most likely as a map.
++ Visualizes all of these things, most likely as a map.

 ### Nice to Haves